Noisemaker111/Vibestart-starter-all/README.md

 ```

 ## 🚀 Getting Started (Cursor Source Control)
 Use Cursor's **Source Control** panel (branch icon at the top-left) to clone this repo, review diffs, commit, and push—no CLI needed.
-A complete zero-to-production guide plus API reference is hosted at **https://jonstack.vercel.app/docs**.
+A complete zero-to-100 guide plus API reference is hosted at **https://jonstack.vercel.app/docs**.

 ## 📚 Documentation